chadwhitacre/openpath/2024/cra/index.md

 and [Ruby
 Central](https://rubycentral.org/news/ruby-central-welcomes-new-software-engineer-in-residence-sponsored-by-aws/)
 have started down this path.
 PHP is [furthest along](https://thephp.foundation/structure/#core_developers).
-This would change the character of our foundations, but not necessarily in a bad way.
+Taken to its conclusion, this would change the character of our foundations, but not necessarily in a bad way.
 There is no scale without discipline.

 In regulating Open Source like a restaurant, let's also [fund Open Source like a restaurant](/2024/open-source-is-a-restaurant/).
-Let's preserve the heart and soul of Open Source, _and_ deliver the safety and security that the European Union and the world need from us.
+Let's [preserve the heart and soul of Open Source](/2024/a-vision-for-software-commons/#the-heart-of-open-source), _and_ deliver the safety and security that the European Union and the world need from us.

 ---